Skip to Main Content

 Headline Rate, Eligible Productions and the CNC Framework

-Romania's headline film incentive program is the cash rebate scheme administered by the Centrul Național al Cinematografiei, with secretariat support inside the Ministry of Culture.
-It is the program most international features, scripted series and high-end VFX projects use when shooting in Romania.
+Here is the short of it.
+Romania's headline film incentive program is the cash rebates scheme administered by the Centrul Național al Cinematografiei, with secretariat support inside the Ministry of Culture.
+It is the program most global features, scripted series and high-end VFX projects use when shooting in Romania.

-• Headline rate of 35% on qualifying Romanian spend, with a 10% top-up bonus available for productions promoting Romanian or European cultural heritage
+• Headline rate of 35% on qualifying Romanian spend, with a 10% top-up bonus ready for shoots promoting Romanian or European cultural heritage

-• Annual scheme budget allocated by the Romanian state, with applications evaluated on a first-come, first-served basis within each session
+• Annual scheme budget allocated by the Romanian state, with applications reviewed on a first-come, first-served basis within each session

 • Minimum qualifying Romanian spend threshold of RON 1,000,000 — roughly EUR 200,000 at recent exchange rates

-• Open to fiction features, scripted series, animation, documentary and post-production-only projects — not advertising, news or reality formats
+• Open to fiction features, scripted series, animation, documentary and post-prod-only projects — not advertising, news or reality formats

 Who Can Apply for the Romanian Rebate

-The rebate is claimed by a Romanian production services company on behalf of the international producer — you do not apply directly.
-Eligible projects must pass the Romanian cultural eligibility test, which scores the script, the production team and the location elements against criteria set by the CNC.
-Live-action features, scripted television, animation and post-production-only mandates all qualify.
+Here is the run-down.
+The rebates is claimed by a Romanian production services firm on behalf of the global producer — you do not apply directly.
+Eligible projects must pass the Romanian cultural eligibility test.
+This scores the script, the production team and the location elements against criteria set by the CNC.
+Live-action features, scripted television, animation and post-prod-only mandates all qualify.
 The production must commit to the RON 1M minimum threshold and meet the published eligibility windows.
-Country-specific pre-production requirements live on /filming-in-romania/.
+Country-specific pre-production needs live on /filming-in-romania/.

 How the 10% Cultural Top-Up Works

 The bonus uplift from 35% to an effective 45% applies when a production demonstrably promotes Romanian or European cultural heritage — for example, by adapting a Romanian or European literary work, by featuring Romania-set narrative content meaningfully on screen, or by integrating Romanian heritage locations and themes into the storyline.
 The CNC adjudicates the cultural top-up at the application stage.
-Most US-financed studio productions shooting Romania-as-elsewhere will not qualify for the top-up, but co-productions and Europe-anchored stories often do.
-If your project is squarely in the cultural test zone, build the top-up into the financing plan upfront rather than treating it as bonus.
+Most US-financed studio shoots shooting Romania-as-elsewhere will not qualify for the top-up.
+But co-productions and Europe-anchored stories often do.
+If your project is squarely in the cultural test zone, build the top-up into the funding plan upfront rather than treating it as bonus.

 Romanian Application Timeline

 You file the application with the CNC before the start of qualifying Romanian spend — broadly, before pre-production cash starts moving on the ground in Romania.
-Provisional acceptance into the scheme typically takes four to eight weeks once the dossier is complete, so most productions submit two to four months ahead of the shoot.
-After wrap, the Romanian production services company files the audited cost report, the CNC reviews it for compliance, and the Ministry of Finance issues the cash rebate.
-Full disbursement usually completes within six to twelve months of submission depending on audit complexity and the state budget cycle.
+Provisional acceptance into the scheme mostly takes four to eight weeks once the dossier is complete, so most shoots submit two to four months ahead of the shoot.
+After wrap, the Romanian production services firm files the audited cost report, the CNC reviews it for compliance, and the Ministry of Finance issues the cash rebates.
+Full disbursement mostly completes within six to twelve months of submission based on audit complexity and the state budget cycle.

 ACT 03